mjam03/epl/README.md

 __Instructions__

 To run the code on your local machine from scratch:
-1. Open your cmd line and go to where you want to install e.g. to install like below go to 'dev' as parent directory:
+1. Open your cmd line and go to where you want to install e.g. to install like below go to `dev` as parent directory:
 ```
 ../dev/
     project1/